-The density of breeding pairs was similar between 1993-2000 in the Hudson and Ungava Bay survey strata (Figure 5).
-Since 2000, the pair density along Hudson Bay has increased while the density along Ungava Bay has remained largely stable.
-Pair density in the interior has remained low and relatively stable.
-The density in all survey strata in 2023 decreased compared to 2022 (Figure 5).
+From 1993-2000, the density of breeding pairs was similar in the Hudson and Ungava Bay coastal zones (Figure 5).
+After 2000, the pair density has been greatest along Hudson Bay coast but underwent a major decline in 2024.
+Pair density along the Ungava Bay coast and in the interior have remained low and relatively stable (Figure 5).

 Figure 5.
-Average density (± 1 SE) of breeding Canada goose pairs for the Hudson Bay coast, Ungava Bay coast, and interior.
+Average density $(\pm 1 \text{ SE})$ of breeding Canada goose pairs for the Hudson Bay coast, Ungava Bay coast, and interior.